-Pesarattu recipe or moong dal dosa, Learn how to make pesarattu dosa – popular andhra breakfast, protein filled and healthy made from whole green gram.
-Pesarattu is one of the most commonly eaten breakfasts from Andhra cuisine.
+Pesarattu recipe or moong dal dosa, Learn how to make pesarattu dosa – Pesarattu is a protein packed healthy breakfast made using whole green gram.
+It is one of the most commonly eaten Breakfasts from Andhra cuisine.
 These are made with whole moong dal called as pesalu in my native language, Telugu.
-It is often served with ginger chutney and upma.
+They are often served with ginger chutney and upma.

 Making a pesarattu that is crispy, thin and tasty is something which comes out of practice.
 It is not difficult but there are few tips to follow to make it right.

 To make pesarattu, we don’t have to use rice or flour and that definitely alters the taste.
 It is not possible to make good pesarattu with over soaked green gram or with stale batter or refrigerated batter.
-The ground batter has to be used right away and the ones made from stored or refrigerated batter may result in thick, brownish and tasteless pesarattu.
+The ground batter has to be used right away.
+Using stored or refrigerated batter may result in thick, brownish and tasteless pesarattu.
 They have never turned good for me that way.

-However one can use one tbsp. rice if preferred while soaking.
-Or even one tbsp. rice flour can be used while grinding the dal.
-To make pesarattu, crispy and thin, we just need to soak them only for 4 to 6 hours.
+However one can use one tbsp rice if preferred while soaking.
+Or even little rice flour can be used while grinding the dal.
+To make pesarattu crispy and thin, we just need to soak them only for 4 to 6 hours.
 The lesser soaking time, the crispier and thin they turn out.
-There are many variations to making these like using onions, chilies, or grated carrots etc, which are just sprinkled over the pesarattu on the innerside.
+There are many variations to making these like using onions, chilies, or grated carrots etc. They are just sprinkled over the pesarattu on the inner side.

-With the dal just soaked for 4 hours, you can even get a cone shaped pesarattu, pic at the end.
+With the dal just soaked for 4 hours, you can even get a cone shaped pesarattu.
+I have shared a picture at the end of this post.

 Pesarattu recipe below

-- 1 cup whole moong / green gram
+- 1 cup whole moong (or green gram)

 - ¾ inch ginger piece